Documentation

 "{{ this[\"typeof\"] }}"

-ist.global("name", "value")
+ist.global("name", "value").

 ist.global("upper", function(text) {